TrusteeML/emperor/use_cases/heartbleed_case/README.md

 ### Check results

-The results of the Truste Report and Trustee can be found at the `./res/output/` directory.
+The results of the Trust Report and Trustee can be found at the `./res/output/` directory.

 ## Running use case with Docker